 Net income per share has been calculated and presented for "basic" and "diluted" per share data.
-Net income per share is computed by dividing net income by the weighted average number of common shares outstanding.
+Basic net income per share is computed by dividing net income by the weighted average number of common shares outstanding.
 Diluted income per share is computed by dividing net income by the weighted average number of common shares adjusted for the dilutive effects of options and restricted stock.
-At December 31, 2006,
+At December 31, 2007,

-2005 and 2004, the Company had -0-, 9,439 and 142,896 options, respectively, which have been excluded from the diluted net income per share computation because their exercise price exceeds the fair market value.
+2006 and 2005, the Company had 48,000, -0- and 9,439 options, respectively, which have been excluded from the diluted net income per share computation because their exercise price exceeds the fair market value.